parsaeisa/Notes/Software engineering/managing.md

 Tools for automating :
 * gitlab pipelines
 * Generating codes (for example repositories that have no point in their writing )
+* Test automation

+#### Test automation

+The whole idea is to write another application that tests all possible scenarios on the target application.

+In the pipelines before deploying all those scenarios are being tested.
+After the testing is completed, all the allocated resources for testing the application should be deallocated gracefully.

+The QA layer of a firm should not be totally seperated from developer layer.
+Some developers think that they only develop the code and the QA must test all scenarios.
+But QA has a resource (for example time) for itself and it's better to empty that resource for them.

+Hence, it's better to test scenarios in an automated manner as much as possible.

 ## Scattered points